Isle of Man Railway: 1967–1968 Lord Ailsa

 The entire network was leased by Archibald Kennedy, 7th Marquess of Ailsa and the lines reopened on 3 June 1967 operating an intensive service, especially on the Peel Line, until September; the following year saw a reduced timetable of operation but proved to be the final year of the lines serving Peel and Ramsey.
 This has become known as the Ailsa Period known for the change of livery to spring green carried by the locomotives.
-The timetables utilised the Peel and Port Erin lines heavily whilst there was no service to Ramsey on certain days, and then only a limited service ran.
+The timetables utilised the Peel and Port Erin lines heavily, whilst there was no service to Ramsey on certain days, and then only a limited service ran.

-1969–1972 Port Erin Line Only
+1969–1972 Port Erin line only

 From 1969 only the southern route to Port Erin was operated.
 Services generally operated from May to September thereafter still under the auspices of Lord Ailsa; the former lines remained in situ but disused, save for occasional stock movements to the carriage shed at St John's for the winter storage of rolling stock.
 A limited oil tanker service operated only in 1969.
 At this time the now traditional pattern of four trains each way per day was adopted and it is this pattern of operation that broadly speaking remains in place today.

-1973–1974 Centenaries
+1973–1974 centenaries

 Lord Ailsa took his five-year option on a 21-year lease and relinquished duties to operate trains from the close of the 1972 season and the Railway Company again took over services with subsidy from the Isle of Man Tourist Board.
 The centenaries of the Peel and Port Erin lines were commemorated with special trains on the anniversary days in these two years.
-Services continued to operate on the four each way per day pattern with additional services at peak times in the summer months to coincide with island events.
+Services continued to operate on the four each way per day pattern with additional services at peak times in the summer months to coincide with Island events.

-1975–1977 Short Line Working
+1975–1977 curtailments

 In a cost-cutting measure, trains only operated between Port Erin and Castletown in 1975, and Port Erin and Ballasalla in 1976.
 The line to Douglas was still maintained as locomotives and rolling stock returned there to receive maintenance.
 There was much political controversy over the short-line workings and services were ultimately restored in 1977 although rails were lifted on the closed sections during this time.
 1977 proved to be the final year of Railway Company operation of the line, again on a familiar seasonal basis with four trains each way per day between May and September.